Repeated Measures ANOVA in Python using Statsmodels

 Before getting into Repeated Measures ANOVA using Statsmodels in Python, there are a few requirements to ensure a smooth learning experience.
 First and foremost, make sure that you have both Statsmodels and Pandas installed in your Python environment.
 One easy way to install these Python packages is to use a Python distribution such as Anaconda (see this YouTube Video on how to install Anaconda).
 However, if you already have Python installed, you can, of course, use Pip.

-Before proceeding, ensure that you have the latest version of pip installed.
+Before proceeding, ensure that you have installed the latest version of pip.
 Upgrading pip can be done by running the following command in your terminal or command prompt:

 pip install --upgrade pip